Rikemannen/obsidian-sync/Journal/September 26 2025.md

 We just ate lunch, it was lasagna, it was kinda good.
 Afetter that me and melvin went to the store since i had brung my card today.
 I bought like wafers with chocolate and he bought pepsi and chocoalte pellets or wsmth.
 I paid for his cuz im so nice :) i also told him about how i do that, i am losing money but whatever :P
 (im rich hehe)

+We have english now and ignas ( ithink not even i know anymore) played a mtorocycle game on full volume and the teacher got mad, and just now he had yt with a vid aswell playing `._:´ And the teacher got mad at erik for the first few things.
+There is someone else doing something behind my back, i think its Valter, and melvin accuidentally played something too (he apolzgized and the teacher understands) I HATE THIS :(!!!!!!!!!!!!!!!!!!!!